 Completing and filing a return

 Your Tax Return must normally be filed (completed and submitted to HM Revenue and Customs) by 31 October following the tax year end (5 April) if you file on paper, or by 31 January following the tax year end if you file on-line.
-So the 2014 Tax Return (for the tax year 2013-2014) is due on 31st October 2014, if filed by paper, or 31st January 2015, if filed on-line.
-You will be sent your Tax Return around about May after the end of the tax year.
+So the 2016 Tax Return (for the tax year 2015-2016) is due by 31st October 2016, if filed by paper, or by 31st January 2017, if filed on-line.
+You will be sent your Tax Return – or a notice to file on-line – about May after the end of the tax year.

-If you register under the self-assessment system later on in the year, and so cannot be expected to submit your Tax Return by the same date as everyone else, the deadline is extended to 3 months from the date of issue of the return, and the revised due date will be shown on the Tax Return you have been sent.
+If you register for self assessment late (within three months of the filing deadline or later), the deadline is extended to three months from the date of issue of the return.
+The revised due date will be shown on the Tax Return / notice to file that you are sent.